Guide to Navigating FDA Regulatory Approval Process

 4. Emergency Use Authorization

 Premarket Approval is a scientific regulatory documentation to FDA to demonstrate the safety and effectiveness of a Class III device.
 The approval is not usually needed for a Class I or II device.
-In a PMA, a device must have sufficient scientific evidence establishing its safety and efficiency.
-If the FDA determines the device has an acceptable predicate (a device which is similar and legally marketed), a PMA application is not needed and PMN can proceed.
-However, pre-marketing notification (also known as the 510(K) application) is a premarket submission made to the FDA to demonstrate a device is as safe and effective to one or more similar legally marketed devices.
+In a PMA, the device must have sufficient scientific evidence establishing its safety and efficiency.
+If FDA regulations determine the device has an acceptable predicate (a device which is similar and legally marketed), a PMA application is not needed and PMN can proceed.
+However, pre-marketing notification (also known as the 510(K) application) is a premarket submission.
+It’s made to the FDA to demonstrate a device is as safe and effective to one or more similar legally marketed devices.

 Humanitarian Device Exemption: The HDE requires demonstration of a devices-relative safety, but not device efficacy.
 HDE is exempt from the effectiveness requirements of sections 514 and 515 of the FD&C Act and is subject to certain profit and use restrictions.
 Humanitarian Use Devices are devices intended to benefit patients by treating or diagnosing a disease or condition manifested in fewer than 8,000 individuals.

 Emergency Use Authorization: Pressing matters may arise to use an investigational device in a manner inconsistent with the approved investigational plan or by a physician who is not part of the clinical study.
 Emergency use of an unapproved device may occur before an IDE is approved.
-The sponsor must notify the FDA of the emergency use within 5 days through a submission of an IDE Report describing the details of the case and the patient protection measure as followed.
+The sponsor must notify the FDA of the emergency use within 5 days through a submission of an IDE Report.
+The report must describe the details of the case and the patient protection measure as followed.

 Criteria: